MVesuviusC/R_workshop/README.md

 ## Day 4
 - Control structures: for loops, while loops, and conditionals
 - Writing efficient code by avoiding repetition
-- Strategies for error handling and dynamic programming

 ## Day 5
 - Data visualization with ggplot2: scatterplots, barplots, and more